 There have been many ghost stories told about Lafitte Guest House over the years and most of them continue to be told to this day.
-It is said that a baby of one of the previous owners died in the hotel.
+It is said that the baby of one of the previous owners died in the hotel.
 Today, the sounds of an infant crying can be heard throughout the mansion.
 A little girl named Marie died in room 21 of the hotel of yellow fever.
 That little girl has been seen in the mirror which is in room 21.
-She has also been reported to appear and talk to children who are guests of the hotel.
+She has also been reported to appear and talk to children who are hotel guests.
 It is said that the little girl’s mother never recovered from her death and that she also died in the same room years later.

 The mother can be heard sobbing in room 21.
 Guests who have stayed in the room reported a feeling of despair and sorrow.
 She has also attempted to communicate with guests who have stayed in the room.
 She can also be seen walking around the grounds of the house, sometimes turning lights on and off.